-For every users you can define an access level.
-Those authorizations allow you to access different pages or to perform different actions.
+For every user you can define an access level, allowing it to access different pages or to perform different actions depending on its level.

-You can build custom roles with whatever permission you want, but there's some role already defined.
+You can also build custom roles with whatever permission you want, using a type and a level as specified below.

-In xml file, the role attribute is a list of permissions/roles, separated by a comma. each add permissions to the user.
-If one is wrong, or not correctly spelled, the user is set to the lowest rights (NoRights).
+In the xml file, the role attribute is a list of permissions/roles, separated by a comma.
+Each one adds permissions to the user.
+If one is wrong, or not correctly spelled, the user is set to the lowest rights (NoRights), having access only to the dashboard and nothing else.